Watzit/Dragon-Heist/Events/Chapter 1 - A Friend in Need.md

 Once the troll and the stirges are dealt with, Volo pushes against the tide of patrons staying clear of th~ monster to greet the characters, lavishing praise on them for their bravery (whetherjustified or not): "You be adventurers, am I right?
 I could use your help.
 Let's find a table to talk, shall we?"

-Volothamp Geddarm is known to most Waterdavians as a braggart and a notorious embellisher of facts.
+[[Volothamp Geddarm]] is known to most Waterdavians as a braggart and a notorious embellisher of facts.
 For all his faults, though, Volo is a soft-hearted sort who cares for nothing as much as his friends.
 At present, he is grievously concerned for the well-being of one of them.
 He begins his request with an air of charm and mystery, but it quickly devolves into tearful sincerity.

-The figure who approached you strokes his mustache, adjusts his floppy hat, and tightens his scarf.
-"Volothamp Geddarm, chronicler, wizard, and celebrity, at your service.
+The figure who approached you strokes his mustache, adjusts his floppy hat, and tightens his scarf. "[[Volothamp Geddarm]], chronicler, wizard, and celebrity, at your service.
 I trust you've noted the violence in ou r fair city these past tendays.
 I haven't seen so much blood since my last visit to Baldur's Gate!
 But now I fear I have mis- placed a friend amid this odious malevolence.

-"My friend's name is Floon Blagmaar.
+"My friend's name is [[Floon Blagmaar]].
 He's got more beauty than brains, and I worry he took a bad way home a couple nights ago and was kidnapped-or worse.
 If you agree to track him down with all due haste, I can offer you ten dragons apiece now, and I can give you each ten times that when you find Floon.
 May I prevail upon you in my hour ofneed?"

 Volo gives each character a small pouch containing 10 gp simply for accepting his quest.
 Characters who want to discover his intentions must make a DC 10 Wisdom (Insight) check.
 On a success, a character discerns that Volo is honest but might be stretching the truth about how much he can pay.
 (Currently low on cash, Volo is awaiting royalty payments from Volo's Guide to Mon- sters.
 To make more coin. he began work on a new book, Vo/o's Guide to Spirits and Specters.
 As it happens, his knowledge ofspirits mostly concerns the alcoholic vari- ety, and the writing has not been going well.)
 If pressed, Volo urges the characters to trust him, and promises he'll have the rest of the reward, 100 gp per character, ready to deliver once Floon is returned to him alive.